-- In Shadow of the Colossus, the trusty steed named Agro helps the player get from point A to point B. The player eventually bonds with him.
-Heartbreaking when after riding across a collapsing bridge, Agro throws you safely to the other side before falling to his death...only for you to find out during the credits that he is still alive, but with a broken leg.
+- In Shadow of the Colossus, the trusty steed named Agro helps the player get from point A to point B. The player eventually bonds with her.
+Heartbreaking when after riding across a collapsing bridge, Agro throws you safely to the other side before falling to her death...only for you to find out during the credits that she is still alive, but with a broken leg.

 - Sadistically, the game manages to make you care about practically every other Colossus you kill.
 This doesn't keep you from being pulled along, with the character, on his grim path, or being perversely thrilled by the challenge even while knowing you will be devastated by your own actions in a moment.

 - Some of them you can't feel bad for killing, like that damned boar, but yes, about half of them make you feel like you've destroyed something ancient and majestic.

 - Go up to Agro without a weapon out (with your hand showing as the cursor) and tap the attack button.
 Wander will stroke his horse's flank lovingly.
 No reason, just a sign he cares about his mount.

 - In Shadow Of Destiny, the player can take the time to fetch a kitten and let a small girl adopt it.
 There's no reward for doing so, just giving a child a kitten.